-Jen Deerinwater is a Tsalagi-citizen of the Cherokee Nation of Oklahoma- Bisexual, Two-Spirit, multiply-Disabled journalist, speaker, and organizer who covers the myriad of issues her communities face with an intersectional lens.
-She is also the Founder and Executive Director of Crushing Colonialism, an international Indigenous multi-media collective.
+Jen Deerinwater is a bisexual, Two Spirit, multiply-disabled, citizen of the Cherokee Nation of Oklahoma and an award-winning journalist, speaker, and organizer who covers the myriad of issues hir communities face with an intersectional lens.
+Jen is the founding executive director of Crushing Colonialism and a Disability Futures fellow.

 Jen received a B.A. from the University of Southern California in Gender Studies and Political Science with an emphasis on American Federal Government, a Graduate Certificate in Women in Politics and Public Policy from the University of Massachusetts-Boston, and a M.S. in Communications Management from Simmons College.